qoherent/ria-hub-docs/docs/content/Usage/actions/act-runner.md

 ./act_runner daemon --config config.yaml
 ```

-The runner will fetch jobs from the Gitea instance and run them automatically.
+The runner will fetch jobs from the RIA Hub instance and run them automatically.

 Since act runner is still in development, it is recommended to check the latest version and upgrade it regularly.